1st to 31st March 2023

-Welcome to DHQ (Dewithon Headquarters), the freshly updated nerve centre for Wales Readathon 2021!
+Welcome to DHQ (Dewithon Headquarters), the freshly updated nerve centre for Reading Wales 2023!

 The people of Wales celebrate St David’s Day annually on 1st March – the date of our patron saint’s death in 589 CE.
-In honour of this traditional anniversary, and also in recognition of the time of year when daffodils (the national flower of Wales) explode into bloom, we will hold our third Dewithon – Dewi being the diminutive form of the Welsh name Dafydd (David).
+In honour of this traditional anniversary, and also in recognition of the time of year when daffodils (the national flower of Wales) explode into bloom, I will hold the fifth Dewithon – Dewi being the diminutive form of the Welsh name Dafydd (David).

 You may write in either Welsh or English, whichever you prefer, but as a non-Welsh-speaker, I regret my posts won’t be bilingual.
 Nevertheless, that doesn’t stop native speakers from reading and posting in Cymraeg (the true ‘British tongue’).